<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/5f52dae5afd14531b4d79b0d6abd6a9a/pixel?tag=ViewContent&amp;noscript=1">

 “Imagine if you opened up the corporate training page and it showed you ‘Mandatory courses to complete this week,’ ‘Recommended based on your current role,’ and interesting categories like ‘Programs to prepare you for promotion’ or ‘Tips and techniques for your current role.’
 All, including much more sophisticated recommendations based on your prior learning experience, your job role, and what other peers in your company are taking.”

-If you’re using a traditional corporate LMS, this probably sounds like wishful thinking, at best.
-Finding the right content in a traditional corporate LMS is often extremely confusing and time-consuming.
+If you’re using a traditional corporate LMS, this probably sounds like wishful thinking.
+Finding the right content in a conventional corporate LMS is often confusing and time-consuming.

-Your sales training platform should provide intuitive navigation that clearly shows users additional content related to courses they currently taking, recommended courses based on their previous activity, and personalized content tailored to their specific needs.
+Your sales training platform should provide intuitive navigation that clearly shows users additional content related to courses they are taking, recommended courses based on their previous activity, and personalized content tailored to their training needs.

 Live Video Coaching

-When training sales reps, it is extremely important for them to be able to demonstrate that they have fully understood the course material and gained the necessary skills, beyond simply filling out a multiple-choice quiz.
+When training sales reps, they must demonstrate that they have fully understood the course material and gained the necessary skills beyond simply filling out a multiple-choice quiz.

-Your sales training and enablement platform should provide leaders the ability to assess their team members and provide one-on-one, video coaching so they can continue to create top performers.
+Your sales training and enablement platform should allow leaders to assess their team members in real-time and provide one-on-one video coaching so they can continue to create top performers across the sales process.

-This kind of quick, on-on-one feedback ensures that you can get reps up to speed, and in front of real customers closing sales in less time.
+This kind of quick, one-on-one feedback ensures you can get reps up to speed and in front of real customers closing sales in less time.

-In order to maximize user adoption and retention of information, you must be able to send your sales reps down pre-defined “learning paths” according to their individual needs.
-A cluttered, one-size-fits-all solution simply won’t cut it.
+To maximize user adoption and retention of information, you must be able to send your sales reps down pre-defined curriculums or “learning paths” according to their individual needs.
+A cluttered, one-size-fits-all solution won’t cut it.

-You need to provide exactly the right content, to the right people, at the right time.
+You must provide the right content, to the right people, at the right time.
 This requires that you be able to organize your content based on roles, topics, categories, skills, products, etc.

-Some organizations, for example, use their sales training and enablement tool to create learning paths that include live video classes with two-way interaction, classroom learning, practicing pitches on video with feedback, live practice, and a final assessment to determine whether new sales reps are ready to start talking to customers.
+Some organizations, for example, use their sales training and enablement tool to create curriculums that include live video classes with two-way interaction, classroom learning, practicing pitches on video with feedback, live practice, and a final assessment to determine whether new sales reps are ready to start talking to customers.

-This kind of dynamic training simply isn’t possible with a traditional LMS.
+This kind of dynamic training isn’t possible with a traditional LMS.

 2. Gamification

 With a traditional LMS, there’s no added incentive to encourage users to continue learning and acquiring skills.
-It’s simply a linear, boring series of lectures and quizzes.
-Because of this, it’s often a painful, uphill battle by managers and leaders to get their employees to complete the training and pass the assessments.
+It’s simply a linear, monotonous series of lectures and quizzes.
+Because of this, it’s often a painful, uphill battle for managers and leaders to get their employees to complete the training and pass the assessments.

 To solve this problem, many organizations are starting to implement “gamification” into their sales training, with surprising results.